BiYiTuan/completable-feign/README.md

 When building a module to handle the decoding or encoding for a specific API it may be convenient to provide that implementation without forcing the user to manually reference your implementation in source code.

-The `CompletableFeign.Builder` has convenience methods to use the Java [`ServiceLoader`](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html#the-serviceloader-class) through the [`CoderProvider`](src/engineering.clientside.completable_feign/java/engineering/clientside/feign/CoderProvider.java#L12) class to allow for loading `feign.codec.Encoder` and `feign.codec.Decoder` implementations configured in META-INF/services.
+The `CompletableFeign.Builder` has convenience methods to use the Java [`ServiceLoader`](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html#the-serviceloader-class) to allow for loading `feign.codec.Encoder` and `feign.codec.Decoder` implementations configured in META-INF/services.

 #### Example Encoder Configuration

-In your project that provides an Encoder implementation, add a file named `/META-INF/services/feign.codec.Encoder` to your resources directory.
+In your project that provides an Encoder implementation, add a file named `resources/META-INF/services/feign.codec.Encoder` to your resources directory.
 Then, add a single line declaring your implementation class, e.g., `feign.codec.Encoder$Default`.

 Now, as long as your module is on the classpath as a dependency, you can load your implementation like so:
 ```java